meetofleaf/rock-paper-scissors/README.md

-# rock-paper-scissors
+#Rock-Paper-Scissors Game in Python 3
-Rock-paper-scissors programmed in Python 3.
+This repository contains a command-line implementation of the popular game "Rock-Paper-Scissors" programmed in Python 3.
+The game allows two human players to play against each other by selecting one of three options: rock, paper, or scissors.

-An old Command-line game I programmed, where 2 human players play choose 1 out of Rock, Paper, Scissors turn by turn.
+###Game Play
-Then a function compares the selection and decides who wins.
+To start playing, simply run the rock_paper_scissors.py file and follow the instructions on the command line.
+The game is played turn by turn, with each player making a selection.
+A function then compares the two selections and determines the winner.
+A score function keeps track of the number of wins, losses, and ties, and displays the summary at the end of the game.

-A score function keeps score of wins, loses and ties; and is displayed when the players quit.
+###How to Play

-You can play it by using number keys above the alphabet keys and numpad keys, cover your selection with the other hand so the other player doesn't cheat.
+During the game, players can make their selection by entering the corresponding number (1 for rock, 2 for paper, 3 for scissors) on the command line.
+The game will then display the winner of each turn, as well as the current score.
+To quit the game, players can enter 'q' or 'quit' when prompted.

-Then when you quit, you'll get a summary of scores of both the players.
+###Suggestions and Improvements

-Suggestions & Improvements are much appreciated.
+This project is open to suggestions and improvements.
+If you have any feedback or ideas to enhance the game, please feel free to submit a pull request or open an issue in the repository.

-Thank You!
+Thank you for playing!